andrei-polukhin/social-media-profiler/README.rst

 .. image:: https://user-images.githubusercontent.com/64363269/102230902-14656b80-3ef6-11eb-86b4-5e4426075750.png

-P.S.
-Found profiles go with links, so jump to a needed profile straight from a PDF.
+Note that, for your convenience, found profiles on Twitter, Instagram, LinkedIn and additional information from Google Search go with links, so you can go to the found profiles straight from your PDF.